Mendi Rodan: Career in Israel

 In 1960, Rodan made aliyah to Israel with his family, settling in Jerusalem.
-In 1961-1963 he was the conductor of the Chamber Orchestra of Ramat Gan.
+In 1961–1963 he was the conductor of the Chamber Orchestra of Ramat Gan.
 From 1963 to 1972, Rodan was the principal conductor and musical director of the Israel Radio Orchestra in Jerusalem.
-From 1964, he was a guest conductor with the Israel Philharmonic Orchestra at the Israel Festival and at the Artur Rubinstein Competition.
-From 1972-1976 he was a regular guest conductor with the Oslo Philharmonic in Norway.
-From 1977-1991, he served as musical director of The Israel Sinfonietta Beersheba.
-From 1980-1983, he was a music consultant at the Jerusalem Music Centre in Mishkenot Sha'ananim.
-From 1985-1989, he was the music director and conductor of the National Orchestra of Belgium.
-During that same period, he was the artistic director of the Orchestra of the Education Corps of the Israeli Defense Forces.
-From 1993-1997, he was a conducting fellow with the Israel Philharmonic Orchestra.
-From 1997-2005, he was the music director and principal conductor of the Israel Symphony Orchestra Rishon LeZion.
+From 1964, he was a guest conductor with the Israel Philharmonic Orchestra at the Israel Festival and at the Arthur Rubinstein Competition.
+From 1972 to 1976 he was a regular guest conductor with the Oslo Philharmonic in Norway.
+From 1977 to 1991, he served as musical director of the Israel Sinfonietta Beersheba.
+From 1980 to 1983, he was a music consultant at the Jerusalem Music Centre in Mishkenot Sha'ananim.
+From 1985 to 1989, he was the music director and conductor of the National Orchestra of Belgium.
+During that same period, he was the artistic director of the Orchestra of the Education Corps of the Israel Defense Forces.
+From 1993 to 1997, he was a conducting fellow with the Israel Philharmonic Orchestra.
+From 1997 to 2005, he was the music director and principal conductor of the Israel Symphony Orchestra Rishon LeZion.

 Mendi Rodan conducted the London Philharmonic Orchestra and the Vienna Symphony.
-He served as a guest professor and conductors at many universities, including the Eastman School of Music in Rochester, New York and Brigham Young University in Salt Lake City, Utah.
+He served as a guest professor and conductor at many universities, including the Eastman School of Music in Rochester, New York, and Brigham Young University in Salt Lake City, Utah.
 He headed the Jerusalem Academy of Music and Dance, and sat on the Council for Art and Culture of the Israeli Ministry of Education and the Israeli Council for Higher Education.
-From 2004, he was a professor of conducting in the Buchman-Mehta School of Music at Tel Aviv University.
+From 2004, he was a professor of conducting in the Buchmann-Mehta School of Music at Tel Aviv University.

+Conductors who studied with Rodan included Sivan Albo Ben-Hur, Omer Arieli, Roï Azoulay, Amos Boasson, Ronen Borshevsky, Rani Calderon, Yaniv Dinur, Shmuel Elbaz, Yaron Gottfried, Luis Gorelik, Paul Shewan, Oded Shomrony, Nayden Todorov, Omer Meir Wellber, and Saul Zaks.